 - 9.1.1 The purpose of a complaint is to obtain a correction without the need to make a formal protest. - 9.1.2 Prior to the Championships a complaint may be made by an NAC.
 Such a complaint may concern only failure of the organizing NAC to comply with the regulations for entry or the eligibility or refusal of an entry.
 A copy of such a complaint shall be sent immediately to the Secretary General of the FAI, who shall keep the President of the IGC informed. - 9.1.3 At any time during the Championships a complaint may be made through the Team Captain to the Championship Director or his designated official.
-Such complaint shall be dealt with expeditiously. - 9.1.4 If a competitor has no separate Team Captain, he may lodge the complaint himself.
+Such complaint shall be dealt with expeditiously. - 9.1.4 The complaint must be made in writing.
+The Championship Director will issue a written response as soon as possible. - 9.1.5 The Organisers will keep copies of all complaints and responses, together with a log of the time that the complaint or response is received and the signatures of the Team Captain and Director (or his deputy). - 9.1.6 If a competitor has no separate Team Captain, he may lodge the complaint himself.